n7ekb/cps-import-builder/README.md

   --zone_order_file ZONE_ORDER_FILE
                          specify file to control zone order.
-Only useful for CPS targets that support zone file import/export --debugmode            set the debug flag for troubleshooting
+Only useful for CPS targets that support zone file import/export --tg_filter            set the tg_filter flag; the file 'Digital-Repeaters- MyTalkgroups.csv must be present in the input files directory when this flag set --rptr_filter          set the rptr_filter flag; the file 'Digital-Repeaters- MyRepeaters.csv must be present in the input files directory when this flag set --debugmode            set the debug flag for troubleshooting

 ```

 # Help Needed